Why you must now not let your kids stay up to watch Raptors Game 6

 Sound arguments, all.
 They’re also completely incorrect.

-If you’re a Raptors fan and a determined, you’ve got one job tomorrow: Get your youngsters’ butts in bed at the ordinary time.
+If you’re a Raptors fan and determined, you’ve got one job tomorrow: Get your youngsters’ butts in bed at the ordinary time.

 We already tousled Game 5.
 Don’t jinx Game 6.